<em>Ixia</em>: planting, cultivation and care

 Ixia Venus - Corn lily

-Essential variety, this superb Ixia offers very vivid, striking pink flowering!
-Use it to create a focal point in a border, or to add dynamism.
-The centre of the flower is slightly darker, but without a distinct macule.
+A must-have variety, this superb Ixia offers very vivid, striking pink flowering.
+Use it to create a focal point in a border or to add dynamism.
+Centre of the flower is slightly darker, but without a distinct macule.

 • Flowering time July to September